TokenEngineeringCommunity/website/docs/academy-welcome.md

 ## TokenEngineering Academy

-The TokenEngineering Academy offers lectures, workshops, and seminars for everyone interested in this emerging field.
-We welcome crypto teams who aim to establish a proper token engineering practice.
-Please get in touch if you'd like to bring your team to TE Academy or collaborate with our students: <contact@tokenengineering.net>.
+The TokenEngineering Academy (TE Academy) offers lectures, workshops, and seminars for anyone interested in this new, emerging field.
+We invite individuals and teams to learn, collaborate, and put token engineering into practice.
+Please get in touch if you'd like to bring your team to TE Academy: <contact@tokenengineering.net>.

 ## Hacking cadCAD Models